DigitalPublishingToolkit/TOD18-Geoblocking/md/14MendesMoreiradeSaBrazil.md

 ![](media/image1.png)

-Fig. 1.
-English captions on streaming content are highly valued by some Brazilian internet users, especially language students.
+*Fig. 1.
+English captions on streaming content are highly valued by some Brazilian internet users, especially language students*.

 Interestingly enough, Brazilian Netflix fans have also produced a Portuguese subtitling workaround for those using the U.S. site.
 There